-I love making liposomal vitamin C. It increases my energy levels, enhances my memory, and helps me sleep better.
-I’m also using it for skin care because it promotes collagen formation.
-I take more when I’m under stress, am anxious, or have eaten poorly.
-I know it has improved my adrenal function.
+If that weren’t enough, it’s also a fantastic vitamin for skin health because it promotes collagen production.
+I take more when I’m under stress, am anxious, or have eaten poorly because my body metabolizes it faster.
+I know it has definitely improved my adrenal function.

 Liposomal C is easy to make, cost-effective, tastes good, and lasts longer than an IV drop.
 You get more bang for your buck because of the liposomal delivery method.
 Once you have the ingredients and jewelry cleaner, you can whip up a batch in no time, and it will last you a couple of weeks.

 If you’re one of those people that catches every virus and bacteria that goes around, you’ll want this supplement in your corner.
 Don’t forget to refrigerate it.

 Vitamin C is a vital nutrient, and one that can’t be made in the body.
 Supplementing with it in liposomal form is a great way to ingest high amounts.
 Certain populations need higher amounts of vitamin C, including the elderly, people who smoke, those who reside in highly-polluted areas, and athletes.

 The liver requires vitamin C to process medications like aspirin, Tylenol, and prescription medications.
 If you’re taking any of these on a regular basis, it’s imperative to support your liver with vitamin C. In my opinion, everyone should be supplementing daily with this antioxidant because of the enormous amounts of stress we’re under.

 Would you like to make liposomal vitamin C?
 Let me know in the comments:)